-Reporting directly to the Clinical Research Supervisor.
-Responsible for coordinating and managing clinical trials including providing all aspects of protocol management, including creating study specific source documents, screening for patient eligibility, data collection and analysis, ensuring protocol compliance, adverse drug reaction reports, monitoring patient treatment and toxicities, laboratory and specimen submission, and maintenance of accurate and complete clinical research files.
+Reporting directly to Clinical Research Supervisor II, responsible for coordinating and managing clinical trials including providing all aspects of protocol management, including screening for patient eligibility, data collection and analysis, ensuring protocol compliance, adverse drug reaction reports, monitoring patient treatment and toxicities, laboratory and specimen submission, and maintenance of accurate and complete clinical research files.
 Assist the regulatory department with Human subjects submissions, renewals, and safety reports.
-Directly communicate with assigned physicians and disease groups, including attending weekly meetings and tumor boards (where applicable).
-Provide direct assistance to the Supervisor in reviewing and verifying university research account statements, professional fee statements, and invoicing.
+Directly communicate with assigned physicians and disease groups, including attending weekly meetings.
+Provide direct assistance to the Project Manager in reviewing and verifying university research account statements, professional fee statements, and invoicing.

-Theoretical knowledge of biology, microbiology, social sciences, clinical sciences as typically attained by a Bachelor's Degree; or an equivalent combination of education and experience.
+Theoretical knowledge in biology, immunology, microbiology, social sciences, clinical sciences as typically attained by a Bachelor's degree, or an equivalent combination of education and experience.

 Experience using statistical software applications.
 Knowledge of database, word processing and spreadsheet applications such as Velos, Access, Excel and MS Word.